Submissions are assessed by the Editorial Board

 Letters to the Editor

-Letters to the Editor have a flexible format and may be published on occasion, where comments on a paper published in ERC or a topical issue in the field are of broad interest to the readership.
-Authors wishing to submit a Letter to the Editor should send an outline of the proposed article to the editorial office.
+Letters to the Editor have a flexible format and may be published on occasion, where comments on a paper published in Endocrine-Related Cancer

 Supplementary data too large for print publication or exceeding the bounds of the manuscript may be submitted for online publication.